harcokuppens/DOMjudgeDockerCompose/README.md

 * You can access it at http://localhost:12345 .
 * To administrate the server you can login with the `admin` user.
-* The password of the `admin` is written in the local bind mount folder in `./passwords/admin.pw`.
+* The password of the `admin` is written in the local bind mount folder in `./data/passwords/admin.pw`.
-* To reset the `admin` password one can delete the file `./passwords/admin.pw` and execute `docker compose restart`.
-Then a new `./passwords/admin.pw` file will be generated with a new password.
+* To reset the `admin` password one can delete the file `./data/passwords/admin.pw` and execute `docker compose restart`.
+Then a new `./data/passwords/admin.pw` file will be generated with a new password.

 The DOMjudge system is up and running, and you can start using it.
 To start reading how to use DOMjudge start reading the  [DOMjudge team manual](https://www.domjudge.org/docs/manual/main/team.html).
 After you understand how the system works you can start creating a new contest with your specific problems by reading the [Configuring the system](https://www.domjudge.org/docs/manual/main/config-basic.html) section of the [DOMjudge manual](https://www.domjudge.org/docs/manual/).

 ### Persistency, migration and starting fresh.
-For persistency all data stored in the DOMjudge database is kept in a local folder `./mariadb` by using a bind mount.
+For persistency all data stored in the DOMjudge database is kept in a local folder `./data/mariadb` by using a bind mount.
 If we delete all containers by running `docker compose down` and recreate new containers when running `docker compose up -d` then still all our configuration and data persist and are used in the newly created containers.
-Also the `admin` password in `./passwords/admin.pw` persists.
+Also the `admin` password in `./data/passwords/admin.pw` persists.
 This also allows us to move the installation to another server by just moving the docker folder.

+### Backup DOMjudge

+All data for a specific DOMjudge server is in the `./data` folder.
+So if we backup the `./data` folder then we can always restore the DOMjudge server from this backup.
+To restore the DOMjudge server we only need to `git clone https://github.com/harcokuppens/DOMjudgeDockerCompose/` and copy the data folder from the backup into this folder.

 ### Reset DOMjudge

-When you want to start with a fresh database, then you can do this by doing `docker compose down` and deleting the `./mariadb` folder.
-However it is then also important to delete the `./passwords` folder, because the passwords in that folder will not be in the new database anymore.
-So you should also trigger generating new passwords in the new database and in the `./passwords` folder by also deleting the `./passwords` folder before doing `docker compose up -d`.
+When you want to start with a fresh database, then you can do this by doing `docker compose down` and deleting the `./data/mariadb` folder.
+However it is then also important to delete the `./data/passwords` folder, because the passwords in that folder will not be in the new database anymore.
+So you should also trigger generating new passwords in the new database and in the `./data/passwords` folder by also deleting the `./data/passwords` folder before doing `docker compose up -d`.
+Because the `./data` folder only contains the folders `./data/mariadb` and `./data/passwords` we just as well can just delete the `./data` folder.

 Thus reset DOMjudge with the commands:

     docker compose down
-    rm -r ./mariadb ./passwords
+    sudo rm -r ./data
     docker compose up -d

-Read the new `admin` password after the reset from the file  `./passwords/admin.pw`.
+Read the new `admin` password after the reset from the file  `./data/passwords/admin.pw`.
+You need to use `sudo` before the `rm` command because in the bind mounts files are written use different user.

 ## Overview